 Rectal bleeding may show up as blood in your stool, on the toilet paper or in the toilet bowl.
 Blood that results from rectal bleeding is usually bright red in color, but occasionally can be dark maroon.

-- Strate L. Etiology of lower gastrointestinal bleeding in adults. http://www.uptodate.com/home.
-Accessed July 29, 2014.
+- Strate L. Etiology of lower gastrointestinal bleeding in adults. https://www.uptodate.com/contents/search.
+Accessed Jan.
+16, 2020.

 - Understanding minor rectal bleeding.
-American Society for Gastrointestinal Endoscopy. http://www.asge.org/patients/patients.aspx?id=6820.
-Accessed July 29, 2014.
+American Society for Gastrointestinal Endoscopy. https://www.asge.org/home/for-patients/patient-information/understanding-minor-rectal-bleeding.
+Accessed Jan.
+16, 2020.